Take our comprehensive class before you launch your urban farming business.

 Urban farming is exciting and sustainable, but is it also profitable?
 New entrepreneurs and indoor farmers can get caught up in the excitement without careful planning, leading to unexpected future costs and making it hard to build a successful farm business.

-In this detailed and practical one-day class, students learn the commercial aspects of urban farming from the Agritecture Consulting team at our headquarters in Brooklyn.
+In this detailed and practical one-day class, participants learn the commercial aspects of urban farming from the Agritecture Consulting team at our headquarters in Brooklyn.
 The class culminates with a private tour of Farm.One's newest location in lower Manhattan, where participants get an in-depth look at the inner workings of a pioneering vertical farm.

 Wholesale vs retail markets for your produce